 All key project staff must be named in the application form and budget.
-Key Project Staff includes those that make up the main project team and are critical to project success.
+Key Project Staff includes those that make up the main individuals involved in the project, both delivering and receiving training and are critical to project success.
 They can be from any of the Project Partners.